shuvra-matrix/DALL-E-2-Clone--MERN-/README.md

 ## Model Transition

-Previously, DALL-E 2 utilized the Apine AI DALL-E 2 model.
+Previously, I used Open AI DALL-E 2 model.
 Due to some API-related issues, we have transitioned to the Stable Defusion 2.1 model.
 This change ensures a more stable and reliable experience for our users.

 ## Thank You, HuggingFace and StabilityAi